 The time is right for these initiatives—the AARP survey found that 91% of LGBT people over 45 are interested in LGBT-welcoming housing development for older adults.
 These senior living communities will naturally support a sense of connectedness and fellowship that’s desperately needed.

 That said, the need currently far outweighs the supply.
 The existing and planned developments can’t house everybody, and many LGBT elders live outside the medium-to-large cities where these programs are emerging.

 Homesharing is another way to help fill that gap.
 In homesharing, a homeowner offers to rent an extra room (or rooms) in their home to a roommate.
 Homesharing offers an affordable housing solution to the roommate, generates helpful income for the homeowner and provides both parties with much-needed companionship.
 While each homesharing relationship is different, in many cases a close and supportive friendship develops over time.
 What’s more, the benefits of homesharing companionship can be mental, emotional and even physical.

 Where Can I Find More Information on LBGT Elder Housing Issues?

 Human Rights Campaign has a great general resource on LGBT property ownership and discrimination issues.
+Financial services company Bankrate created this guide to recognizing and fighting housing discrimination.
 SAGE has a number of helpful articles around LGBT Elder Housing, LBGT rights in general, and a wealth of information on its new National LGBT Elder Housing Initiative.

 If you'd like information on LGBT-friendly homesharing, please contact Silvernest at email@example.com.